Categories

 MS PowerPoint 2010 BRAND NEW PROJECT - DEFAULT MASTER SLIDE

 (3) From the View tab on the ribbon, select the Slide Master button to display the master slide layout.
-This will dynamically display a new Slide Master tab:
+The screen will dynamically display a new Slide Master tab:

 MS PowerPoint 2010 MASTER SLIDE THEMES